Skip navigation

 Written examination

-1. If an oral examination is required and in the opinion of the Delegated Authority, it is not practicable to hold an oral examination, the candidate takes a written examination, set by the examiners of the thesis, covering the field, which an oral examination would have covered.
+1. If further examination is required according to paragraph 82 a-c of this Procedure the Delegated Authority can require the candidate to take a written examination, instead of or in addition to an oral examination set by the examiners of the thesis, covering the field, which an oral examination would have covered.

 3. The Graduate Research Office sends the candidate's answers to a written examination to the examiners of the thesis who take them into account in the preparation of their reports.